table-representation-learning/table-representation-learning.github.io/program.md

 # Program

-The workshop is hosted physically in New Orleans.
-Authors of accepted papers are expected to present their work in-person in New Orleans.
-Attendees can join the program virtually as the sessions will be live-streamed.
+The workshop will be hosted physically in New Orleans.
+Authors of accepted papers are expected to present their work in-person.
+While we welcome all other attendees to join us in New Orleans as well, it is also possible to attend the program virtually as the sessions will be live-streamed.

 ## Speakers
 <!-- We are pleased to host the following speakers: